ktomk/pipelines/README.md

 ### Requirements

-Pipelines requires a POSIX compatible system.
+Pipelines works best on a POSIX compatible system.

-Docker needs to be available locally as `docker` command as it is used to run pipelines and the working directory is used as volume in the container (with `--deploy mount`).
+Docker needs to be available locally as `docker` command as it is used to run the pipelines.

 A recent PHP version is favored, the `pipelines` command needs it to run.
 It should work with PHP 5.3+, the phar build requires